 Lightweight Facial Attractiveness Prediction Using Dual Label Distribution

-4 Dec 2022 · Shu Liu, Enquan Huang, Yan Xu, Kexuan Wang, Xiaoyan Kui, Tao Lei, Hongying Meng ·
+4 Dec 2022 · Shu Liu, Enquan Huang, Ziyu Zhou, Yan Xu, Xiaoyan Kui, Tao Lei, Hongying Meng ·

-Facial attractiveness prediction (FAP) aims to assess the facial attractiveness automatically based on human aesthetic perception.
-Previous methods using deep convolutional neural networks have boosted the performance, but their giant models lead to a deficiency in flexibility.
-Besides, most of them fail to take full advantage of the dataset.
-In this paper, we present a novel end-to-end FAP approach integrating dual label distribution and lightweight design.
-To make the best use of the dataset, the manual ratings, attractiveness score, and standard deviation are aggregated explicitly to construct a dual label distribution, including the attractiveness distribution and the rating distribution.
+Facial attractiveness prediction (FAP) aims to assess facial attractiveness automatically based on human aesthetic perception.
+Previous methods using deep convolutional neural networks have improved the performance, but their large-scale models have led to a deficiency in flexibility.
+In addition, most methods fail to take full advantage of the dataset.
+In this paper, we present a novel end-to-end FAP approach that integrates dual label distribution and lightweight design.
+The manual ratings, attractiveness score, and standard deviation are aggregated explicitly to construct a dual-label distribution to make the best use of the dataset, including the attractiveness distribution and the rating distribution.
 Such distributions, as well as the attractiveness score, are optimized under a joint learning framework based on the label distribution learning (LDL) paradigm.
-As for the lightweight design, the data processing is simplified to minimum, and MobileNetV2 is selected as our backbone.
-Extensive experiments are conducted on two benchmark datasets, where our approach achieves promising results and succeeds in striking a balance between performance and efficiency.
+The data processing is simplified to a minimum for a lightweight design, and MobileNetV2 is selected as our backbone.
+Extensive experiments are conducted on two benchmark datasets, where our approach achieves promising results and succeeds in balancing performance and efficiency.
 Ablation studies demonstrate that our delicately designed learning modules are indispensable and correlated.
-Additionally, the visualization indicates that our approach is capable of perceiving facial attractiveness and capturing attractive facial regions to facilitate semantic predictions.
+Additionally, the visualization indicates that our approach can perceive facial attractiveness and capture attractive facial regions to facilitate semantic predictions.
+The code is available at https://github.com/enquan/2D_FAP.

 PDF Abstract